niplav/site/reports.md

 ### What I Did

-When I was around 9 years old, I decided to create a counter in my head that would increment when I saw a car of the brand [Smart]()<!--TODO: wiki link-->.
+When I was around 9 years old, I decided to create a counter in my head that would increment when I saw a car of the brand [Smart](https://en.wikipedia.org/wiki/Smart_(marque)).
 I did this for around half a year, eventually reaching over 6000 (I don't remember the exact number anymore, what a shame).
 During this time, I created some rules:

 * I was not actively seeking out Smarts, but was looking out for them
 * Because I'd learned the positions for Smarts in the village we were living in, I created a rule that a period of one hour was necessary for double-counting the same car
-* Smarts of all varieties were valid<!--TODO: links-->
+* Smarts of all varieties were valid

 I remember location mattering a lot, a 2-week holiday in the US increasing the counter by only 1 or two, and a weekend in a big european city